brendenlake/BPL/README.md

 # BPL model for one-shot learning

-Bayesian Program Learning (BPL): Matlab source code for one-shot learning of handwritten characters.
+Matlab source code for one-shot learning of handwritten characters with Bayesian Program Learning (BPL).

 ### Citing this code
 Please cite the following paper: